 “It is my belief, you see, that thinking is a double phenomenon like breathing.” – Asimov

-If you have ever watched the classic television series House — you’ll find that every medical mystery is solved in the most unusual moments.
+If you enjoy reruns of the classic television series House — you’ll find that every medical mystery is solved in the most unusual moments.
 Without fail, House’s uncanny ability to problem solve, kicks in while he sits in the hospital cafeteria, mid-sentence while talking to a team member or any other situation where he doesn’t outwardly appear to be focusing on the problem on deck.

 It is always intriguing to watch.

-However, we shouldn’t be surprised as to why this happens.
+However, we shouldn’t be surprised about why this happens.
 You see, our brains function in curious ways.

 Your Brain Revealed